code-423n4/2023-03-zksync/README.md

 Whenever a contract is called, the VM asks the operator to provide the preimage for the codehash of the account.
 That is why data availability of the code hashes is paramount.
 You can read more on data availability for the code hashes [here](#knowncodestorage).

+The contract is also used by the compiler for simulation `extcodehash` and `extcodesize` opcodes.

 #### Constructing vs Non-constructing code hash

 In order to prevent contracts from being able to call a contract during its construction, we set the marker (i.e. second byte of the bytecode hash of the account) as `1`.
 This way, the VM will ensure that whenever a contract is called without the `is_constructor` flag, the bytecode of the default account (i.e. EOA) will be substituted instead of the original bytecode.